PROMETHEUS AND CHIRON

 “Please,” she said again, “whoever you are.
 I know you can hear me.
 I know you can see me.
 Please, help me.”

 Tommy was unable to reply.
 This could not be happening.
 How was this woman in his house?
 What was she?
-The shadows she carried once again dimmed even the already-dark room around her, and Tommy felt a physical chill.
+The shadows she carried once again dimmed even the already-dark room around her, and Tommy again felt a chill.

 “Please!” she said again, and her voice was higher now, though still distant and faded, her tone more desperate.